1964 Brinks Hotel bombing: Reaction

 The attack surprised American officials and policymakers on Vietnam, who were confident that the South Vietnamese government was in control in Saigon and that the Vietcong were only a threat in rural areas.
 The South Vietnamese government was unstable, as it was the latest in a series of military juntas that had ruled for brief periods before being deposed.
-The infighting exasperated Maxwell Taylor, the US ambassador to South Vietnam and former Chairman of the US Joint Chiefs of Staff, who felt that the disputes between the junta's senior officers were derailing the war effort.
-Less than two weeks before the bombing, the generals had dissolved the High National Council, a civilian advisory body, prompting Taylor to summon the generals to his office.
+The infighting exasperated Maxwell Taylor, the US ambassador to South Vietnam and former chairman of the US Joint Chiefs of Staff, who felt that the disputes between the junta's senior officers were derailing the war effort.
+Less than two weeks before the bombing the generals had dissolved the High National Council, a civilian advisory body, prompting Taylor to summon the generals to his office.
 The ambassador then angrily denounced the generals, and the next day advised General Nguyen Khanh, the president, to resign and go into exile, as he had lost Taylor's confidence.

 Khanh threatened to expel Taylor, who said that his forced departure would mean the end of US support for South Vietnam.
-On December 22, Khanh announced on Radio Vietnam that "We make sacrifices for the country's independence and the Vietnamese people's liberty, but not to carry out the policy of any foreign country".
-Khanh explicitly denounced Taylor in an interview published in the New York Herald Tribune on December 23, and on the day of the bombing, he issued a declaration of independence from "foreign manipulation".
+On 22 December, Khanh announced on Radio Vietnam that "We make sacrifices for the country's independence and the Vietnamese people's liberty, but not to carry out the policy of any foreign country".
+Khanh explicitly denounced Taylor in an interview published in the New York Herald Tribune on 23 December, and on the day of the bombing, he issued a declaration of independence from "foreign manipulation".
 At the time, Khanh was also secretly negotiating with the communists, hoping to put together a peace deal so he could expel the Americans from Vietnam.
-As a result, there was a suspicion among a minority that Khanh and his officers had been behind the attack, even though the Vietcong had claimed responsibility through a radio broadcast.
+As a result, there was a suspicion among a minority that Khanh and his officers had been behind the attack, though the Vietcong had claimed responsibility.

-The Americans responded to the ground-level situation by organizing urgent security meetings with Saigon officials with a view to increasing safety standards.
+The Americans responded by organizing urgent security meetings with Saigon officials to increase safety standards.
 This led to an increase in military patrols around all US military accommodation in Saigon, which were also exhaustively searched for explosives.
-An additional 65 US Navy personnel were deployed for this purpose and, passers-by in the streets were stopped and checked for weapons.
+An additional 65 US Navy personnel were deployed for this purpose, and passers-by in the streets were stopped and checked for weapons.